WuKunhuan/RTSAI/README.md

 - **Windows**

 Download the latest CMake installer from the [CMake website](https://cmake.org/download/) and run the installer.
+The binary distribution is recommended as it provides an easier installation process.

 Make sure to add CMake to your system's PATH during the installation process, by <ins><i>choosing the "Add CMake to the system PATH for all users" option</i></ins> in the CMake installer.

 - **macOS**